 How Often Will You Use Your Tent?

-Is this a treat for a rare weekend off with your partner in crime?
+Is this a treat for a rare weekend away?

-Or perhaps it’s a three week a year summer trip with the kids in tow.
+Or a three-week summer trip with the kids in tow?

 In What Weather Conditions Are You Planning To Camp?

-Protection from the weather means different things to different people…
+Weather protection means different things to different campers.

-You could opt for a geodesic design that will offer you maximum protection against the wind, rain and even snow.
+A geodesic design gives you the best protection against wind, rain and even snow.

 How Long Are You Prepared To Spend On Set-Up?